hiranumn/IntegratedGradientsTF/README.md

 # IntegratedGradientsTF

 Tenforflow implementation of integrated gradients [1].
-The algorithm "explains" a prediction of a Keras-based deep learning model by approximating Aumann–Shapley values and for the input features.
+The algorithm "explains" a prediction of a TF-based deep learning model by approximating Aumann–Shapley values and for the input features.
 These values allocate the difference between the model prediction for a reference value (all zeros by default) and the prediction for the current sample among the input features.

 # Usage